EdgarRmrzDmngz/Instagram-bot/README.md

 # Instagram-bot
-Auto follow, auto like, auto unfollow
+Auto follow, auto like and auto unfollow.
+Made in phyton